edubart/nelua-lang/docs/pages/libraries.md

 - The allocated memory contents will be unchanged from the start of the region up to the minimum of the `oldsize` and `newsize`.
-- When `newsize` is larger than the `oldsize`, the added memory is not initialized.
+- If `newsize` is larger than the `oldsize`, the added memory is not initialized.
 - If `p` is `nilptr`, the call is equivalent to `alloc(newsize)`.
+- If `newsize` is equal to `oldsize`, then no operation is performed.
 - If `newsize` is zero, the call is equivalent to `dealloc(p)`.
 - If the operation fails, then the original `p` is left untouched, it's not deallocated or moved, and `nilptr` is returned.